anjackson/codex/content/foundations/the-village.md

 They are your kin.

-They may operate in different contexts, with different goals and contraints, but like you, they are go-betweens.
+They may operate in different contexts, with different goals and constraints, but like you, they are go-betweens.
 They are bilingual.
 They are learning as they go.
 They are finding common ground.
 Just like you.
 If you can meet these like minds, you can help each other.

-## #digipres
+### #digipres

 The wider community of digital preservation practicioners is generally kind and helpful - the trick is finding them!